dubeyji0110/yelpCamp/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Create a `.env` file which contains your credentials as:
+Create a `.env` file in the root of the folder which contains your credentials as:

 ```sh
 CLOUDINARY_CLOUD_NAME=<your cloudinary name>